 "A rabbit-hole of genres" is just one of the phrases used to describe the music of The Bleeding Obvious: the monicker of British musician, composer and producer Jessica Rowbottom.
 A former chorister at Wakefield Cathedral, Jessica principally plays piano and keyboard but her skills also encompass accordion, guitar and drums as well as a variety of home-built and circuit-bent electronic devices.

-The styles encompass everything from pounding electronic club beats to orchestral soundscapes and soulful funk-pop - the music is emotional, reflective, joyful, frequently dark, almost autobiographical in places.
+Her style encompasses everything from acoustic piano to orchestral soundscapes and soulful funk-pop - the music is emotional, reflective, joyful, frequently dark, sometimes funny, almost autobiographical in places.

-Her internationally acclaimed self-titled debut album The Bleeding Obvious was released in November 2016 where single track "Splendid!" receiving favourable radio play from the likes of BBC Radio 2 alongside local radio stations.
-It featured a variety of singers including Ruby Macintosh, Scott Wainwright, Ralph Dartford (A Firm Of Poets), Jacqui Wicks (Schwa) and Anthony Jackson-Stubbs (Paleday).
-Musicians from as far as St Petersburg and Seattle appeared, as well as a small orchestra assembled specifically for the occasion.
+Her internationally acclaimed self-titled debut album The Bleeding Obvious was released in November 2016; opening track "Splendid!" garnered favourable radio play from the likes of BBC Radio 2 alongside commercial radio stations.
+The album featured over 50 singers and musicians from around the world as well as a small orchestra assembled specifically for the occasion.

-Jessica is openly lesbian and lives in Wakefield with her wife, their assorted offspring and her project studio.
+Jessica is openly lesbian and lives in Wakefield with her two cats, a snake, and a project studio.

-On her work, Jess currently plays piano, synthesizers, toy piano, SN72489AN, drum programming, analogue drums and percussion, Hammond organ, church organ, SIDstation, ukulele, electric guitar, acoustic guitar, bass guitar, melodica, Omnichord, firewood lap guitar, Speak’n’Spell, V-Tech laptop, cajon, autoharp, Hybrid Music 5000, accordion, descant recorder, vocoder, saxophone, flute, Pocket Operators, telephone handset, cello, harpsichord, beatbox, marimba and riding crop.
+On her work, Jessica plays a variety of instruments including piano, synthesizers, toy piano, electronic drums, analogue drums and percussion, Hammond organ, church organ, SIDstation, ukulele, electric guitar, acoustic guitar, bass guitar, melodica, Omnichord, firewood lap guitar, Speak’n’Spell, V-Tech laptop, cajon, autoharp, Acorn BBC Micro with Hybrid Music 5000, accordion, descant recorder, vocoder, saxophone, flute, Pocket Operators, telephone handset, cello, harpsichord, beatbox, marimba and riding crop.

 Social Media Links